rcaldas-com/obd2/README.md

-Log and Analyse a vehicle reading OBD2 data from wifi or bluetooth.
+Log and Analyse OBD2 data from wifi or bluetooth with Python Kivy.
 ---

 ***Create a csv .log file with start date and result of each obd2 command present in 'commands' list.***